scalableminds/webknossos/docs/tracing_ui.md

 ### Dataset Settings
-For multi-layer datasets, each layer can be adjusted seperately.
+For multi-layer datasets, each layer can be adjusted separately.

 #### Colors
 - `Brightness`: Increase / Decrease the brightness of the data layer.